roob-p/CoverChange-PlayniteExtension/README..md

 # 🚀 CoverChange-PlayniteExtension
 *Change game covers effortlessly.*

-✨ This Playnite extension lets you change a game's cover in a faster way.
+✨ This Playnite extension lets you change game's cover in a faster way.

 ## ⚙️ How it works